Shopify/draggable/src/Sortable/SortableEvent/README.md

 ### API

-**`sortableEvent.oldIndex: Number`**
-Read-only property for the old index of the current draggable source.

-**`sortableEvent.newIndex: Number`**
+**`sortableEvent.currentIndex: Number`**
-Read-only property for the new index of the current draggable source.
+Read-only property for the index of the current draggable source.

-**`sortableEvent.oldContainer: HTMLElement`**
+**`sortableEvent.over: HTMLElement`**
-Read-only property for the old container of the current draggable source.
+Read-only property for the draggable source you are hovering over.

-**`sortableEvent.newContainer: HTMLElement`**
+**`sortableEvent.overContainer: HTMLElement`**
-Read-only property for the new container of the current draggable source.
+Read-only property for the container of the draggable source you are hovering over.

 ## SortableSortedEvent